varneberg/Cheat-Sheets/INF140/INF140-Multiple-Alternatives.md

         A.      residing in a software
         B.      replicating itself in the infected system and network
         C.      exploiting system flaws and vulnerabilities in a system running itself when certain condition is triggered
         D.      sending message to a remote controller

+        Answer:

 2. Which of the following belong to the social engineering attack? an attacker uses a telephone system to gain access to private personal and financial information from the public